furthemore/APIS-Register-Swift/README.md

 #### Process Payment

-Processes the payment by starting the Square Reader SDK.
+Processes the payment by starting the Square Mobile Payments SDK.

 ```jsonc
 {